wirepair/validator/README.md

 # validator
-This library is for automatically assigning HTTP form values or a map[string][]string to a pre-defined structure.
-It also allows you to validate the data prior to allowing assignment to occur.
-It fails hard, if any field is found to fail validation, an error is immediately returned.
+This library is for automatically assigning HTTP form values, a map[string][]string or a map[string] string to a pre-defined structure.
+It also allows you to validate the data prior to allowing assignment.
+It fails hard, if any field is found to fail validation, an error is immediately returned and no further processing occurs.

 ### installation
 go get github.com/wirepair/validator